geeshta/gopay-woocommerce-integration/readme-dev.md

 For local project execution, first install WordPress and WooCommerce, then upload and configure the plugin by following the steps below:
 1. Copy the plugin files to the '/wp-content/plugins/' directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the Plugins screen in WordPress.
-3. Configure the plugin by providing goid, client id and secret to load the other options (they can be found on your GoPay account).
+3. Configure the plugin by providing goid, client id and secret to load the other options (follow these [steps](https://help.gopay.com/en/knowledge-base/gopay-account/gopay-business-account/signing-in-password-reset-activating-and-deactivating-the-payment-gateway/how-to-activate-the-payment-gateway) to activate the payment gateway and get goid, client id and secret).
-4. Finally, choose the options you want to be available in the payment gateway (payment methods and banks must also be enabled in your GoPay account).
+4. Finally, choose the options you want to be available in the payment gateway (payment methods and banks must be enabled in your GoPay account).

 ### Project Structure